 Thank you for joining us for our visit to St Monans.
 Hope you enjoyed it as much as we did.

-The views from here was also beautiful.
+The views from here were also beautiful.

-Across the road I spotted a house with the most beautiful gate.
+Across the road, I spotted a house with the most beautiful gate.
 It looked like a scene out of a storybook.

 Once again I just can’t pass the opportunity to capture the house with the blue door and flower baskets on the windowsills.